 Instead, the transcriptional profile of the mouse changes more fundamentally with different genes changing in abundance late compared to early in infection.
 Our results for late infection are in agreement with previously published microarray data from mice infected with E. falciformis species (Schmid 2014), for which our 7 days post infection data was correlated.
 The two data-sets show a strong correlation (Spearman's rho = 0.74; SI XX).
 Considering both biological differences in the experiments such as exact time-points for sampling, and technical differences between the two methods, this correlation confirms the adequacy of using dual RNA-seq for assessing the host transcriptome.

 To further analyze the distinct responses early and late in infection, we performed hierarchical clustering on the mouse genes differentially abundant between different time-points post infection (Figure 2b).
 Three main sample clusters formed (dendrogram of columns at top of Figure 2b).
 Immune deficient Rag1-/- mice, including infected samples, cluster with uninfected samples.
 The similarity between infected and non-infected Rag1-/- samples, confirms the immune deficiency phenotype (failure to react to infection) in these mice and suggest a strong influence of adaptive immune responses on overall transcriptional response.
 Surprisingly, these patterns indicate that innate immune responses and other B- and T- cell independent processes play a relatively small but detectable role (cluster 4 Figure2) in shaping the mouse transcriptome upon E. falciformis infection.
 However, it is questionable whether this pattern corroborates a host response dominated by adaptive immunity.
-Adaptive immune responses are a concerted process involving, e.g., immune cells infiltrating tissue (ref general; ref Eimeria) likely large enough to be detectable in the transcriptome, whereas an innate, cell autonomous process could rely on few effector molecules with relatively small impact on the overall transcriptome .
+Adaptive immune responses are a concerted process involving, e.g., immune cells infiltrating tissue (ref general; ref Eimeria) likely large enough to be detectable in the transcriptome, whereas an innate, cell autonomous process could rely on few effector molecules with relatively small impact on the overall transcriptome (general ref; toxo e.g. rop ref).

 B and T cell dependent early responses to parasitic infection